hridaya14/weather-forecast-api/README.md

 # weather-forecast-api
- Implemented a API to get weather forecasts and Sports Event Details.
+ - Implemented a API to get weather forecasts and Sports Event Details.
+- Added User Authentication using JWT